-Global Resources can be defined and shared between the following Altova desktop applications: Authentic, DatabaseSpy, MobileTogether Designer, MapForce, StyleVision, and XMLSpy.
-On the server side, Global Resources can be consumed by the following Altova server applications: MapForce Server, MapForce Server Advanced Edition, RaptorXML Server, RaptorXML+XBRL Server.
+You can create Global Resources from the following Altova desktop applications: Altova Authentic, DatabaseSpy, MobileTogether Designer, MapForce, StyleVision, and XMLSpy.
+On the server side, Global Resources can be consumed by the following Altova server applications: FlowForce Server, MapForce Server, RaptorXML Server, RaptorXML+XBRL Server.

-Global Resources (be they file, folder, or database references) can be used in MapForce for various scenarios, for example:
+In MapForce, you can use Global Resources (be they file, folder, or database references) for various scenarios, for example: